Online vs Traditional: How Has the Digital Age Changed Banking?

 The world of banking has changed greatly over the past couple of decades.
 Undoubtedly the evolution of the internet and its influence on our daily lives has had the biggest impact, with the digital age meaning many traditional services moved online.

 This has made a lot of processes a lot quicker and more convenient, from checking your balance to taking out a yearlong loan.
 However, there are still some aspects of traditional banking that certain people prefer.
-Here’s how the digital age and evolution of online banking has changed the industry.
+Here’s how the digital age and the evolution of online banking have changed the industry.

 Fees and Interest Rates